Gun Control Act of 1968: Marking requirements

 The law also required that all newly manufactured firearms produced by licensed manufacturers in the United States and imported into the United States bear a gun serial number.
-Firearms manufactured prior to the Gun Control Act and firearms manufactured by non-FFLs remain exempt from the serial number requirement.
-Defacement or removal of the serial number (if present) is a felony offense.
+Firearms manufactured before the Gun Control Act and firearms manufactured by non-FFLs remain exempt from the serial number requirement.
+Defacement or removal of the serial number (if present) became a felony offense under the law where previously no serial number was required.